Yazaar/Spotify-Overlay/README.md

 <h3>Setup guide (cloud edition, new version)</h3>
 Using the Spotify-API might be hard on softwares such as SLOBS (Streamlabs OBS) which does not include "interact" when rightclicking a browser source.
 This function is at least included in OBS Studio and OBS.live.<br><br>

 This is the URL for the overlay, open it up as a browser source if your software includes interact.
-Use the interact function by rightclicking on your browser source to login on your spotify account, I would recommend to drag the browser source out of the streams view while typing in your cridentials.
+Use the interact function by rightclicking on your browser source to login to your spotify account which you would like to track.
+I would recommend to drag the browser source out of the streams view while typing in your cridentials.
 You may exit the interact function when the login process is completed.
 <h2>https://yazaar.github.io/Spotify-API</h2>

 This URL can be used for the ones who does not have a software which includes interact, open it up in your standard browser.
 Login to your spotify account which you would like to track and wait to get redirected.
 A URL should pop up on your browser, copy it and paste it into your browser source.
 Repeat this process when required, PROBABLY once a day when you startup the stream.